 The Association provides funds to farmers, rural homeowners, and farm-related businesses for financing short and intermediate-term loans and long-term real estate mortgage loans.
 The Association also maintains a portfolio of purchased loans, originated by other Farm Credit System entities and non-system entities.
-The Association's predominant chartered territory (CT) agricultural commodities were dairy, fruits (including plantains and coffee) and rural housing which totaled approximately \$66,429 or 43.34 percent of the gross principal balance, net of sold loans, at June 30, 2020.
+The Association's predominant chartered territory (CT) agricultural commodities were dairy, fruits (including plantains and coffee) and processing industries which totaled approximately \$65,517 or 42.17 percent of the gross principal balance, net of sold loans, at September 30, 2020.

-The gross loan volume of the Association at June 30, 2020 was \$152,066, an increase of \$1,038 or 0.69 percent as compared to \$151,028 at December 31, 2019.
-Loans originated within the Association's chartered territory were lower by approximately \$3,257 and participation purchased loans increased by approximately \$4,295.
+The gross loan volume of the Association at September 30, 2020 was \$152,607, an increase of \$1,579 or 1.05 percent as compared to \$151,028 at December 31, 2019.
+Loans originated within the Association's chartered territory were lower by approximately \$5,360 and participation purchased loans increased by approximately \$6,939.
 The loan volume increase was a result of new participation purchased loans partially offset by paydowns in chartered territory loans.

-Net loans at June 30, 2020 totaled \$150,399 as compared to \$149,383 at December 31, 2019.
-Net loans made up 95.29 percent of total assets at June 30, 2020, as compared to 94.73 percent at December 31, 2019.
+Net loans at September 30, 2020 totaled \$150,937 as compared to \$149,383 at December 31, 2019.
+Net loans made up 95.08 percent of total assets at September 30, 2020, as compared to 94.73 percent at December 31, 2019.

-Non-accrual loans totaled \$5,836 or 3.84 percent of total loans at June 30, 2020, compared to \$6,445 or 4.27 percent of total loans at December 31, 2019.
-Nonaccrual loans decreased \$609 during 2020 primarily due to four CT nonaccrual loans reinstated to accrual status and two CT nonaccrual loans transferred to other property owned.
+Non-accrual loans totaled \$5,801 or 3.80 percent of total loans at September 30, 2020, compared to \$6,445 or 4.27 percent of total loans at December 31, 2019.
+Nonaccrual loans decreased \$644 during 2020 primarily due to four CT nonaccrual loans reinstated to accrual status and two CT nonaccrual loans transferred to other property owned along with scheduled repayments.

-The overall delinquency rate for the accruing loan portfolio decreased during the second quarter 2020.
+The overall delinquency rate for the accruing loan portfolio slightly increased during the third quarter 2020.
 Management expects that high risk loans may increase by the end of the year as the COVID-19 pandemic continues to adversely impact the island's economy.

-The allowance for loan losses increased \$22 to \$1,667 at June 30, 2020 from \$1,645 at December 31, 2019.
-The increase was primarily due to increases in specific reserves for CT impaired loans and general reserves for CT Collateral Risk and PL Forestry, Processing and Tree Fruits industries.
-Those increases were partially offset by decreases in general reserves for CT nonaccrual loans along with decreases in general reserves for CT Dairy industry.
+The allowance for loan losses increased \$25 to \$1,670 at September 30, 2020 from \$1,645 at December 31, 2019.
+The increase was primarily due to increases in specific reserves for CT impaired loans, CT Processing industry, the general reserves for CT Collateral Risk and PL Tree Fruits, Forestry and Processing industries.
+Those increases were partially offset by decreases on the CT Dairy industry.
 Management will continue to monitor certain risks, such as collateral risk and other factors that may increase the risk of the portfolio, such as climate conditions, government fiscal policy and overall economic conditions on the island.
-The total allowance for loan losses to outstanding loan volume increased to 1.10 percent at June 30, 2020 from 1.09 percent at December 31, 2019.
+The total allowance for loan losses to outstanding loan volume remains at 1.09 percent at September 30, 2020 and December 31, 2019.

 During 2020, charge-offs of \$2 were primarily in the CT fruits industry.
-Also, recoveries of \$2 were mostly on CT nonaccrual loans reinstated to accrual status.
+Also, recoveries of \$4 were mostly on CT nonaccrual loans reinstated to accrual status.
 The Association is actively marketing acquired properties and may incur additional accounting losses or gains as sales are completed.